chapter three

 • Summarization across multiple documents

-Summarization engines are essential for automating the summarization of large document volumes, a task that would be impractical and costly to handle manually, even with tools like ChatGPT.
+Summarization engines are essential for automating the summarization of large document volumes, a task that would be impractical and costly to handle manually, even with tools such as ChatGPT.
 Starting with a summarization engine is a practical entry point for developing LLM applications, providing a solid base for more complex projects and showcasing LangChain’s capabilities, which we’ll further explore in later chapters.

 3.1.1 Chunking the text into Document objects